uldahlalex/ten/server/ef-exercises/README.md

 4. **Verify Your Work**:
    - Run tests after each implementation
    - All tests should pass when correctly implemented
+   - Tests with `NotImplementedException` will fail until you implement them

 ### For Instructors (Solution Mode)